imvu/bluesteel/README.md

 - Modify the values of the previous commands as you need.
 - Modify Django settings files to use this DB instead of SQLite.
 - Execute command: `./manage.py migrate`

+### How to dump PostgreSQL database data (optional)

+- This is only necessary in the case you want to migrate data from one database to another.
+- Stop the BlueSteel webpage (kill the process started with s/run-server.py)
+- Login with the postgres user: `sudo su - postgres`
+- Use pg_dump to dump all the data: `pg_dump bluesteeldb > data_dump.sql`

+### How to restore PostgreSQL database data (optional)

+- This is only necessary in the case you want to import data from a previous database.
+- Stop the BlueSteel webpage (kill the process started with s/run-server.py)
+- Login with the postgres user: `sudo su - postgres`
+- Open the Postgreswl shell: `psql -d -postgres`
+- Execute command: `DROP DATABASE IF EXISTS bluesteeldb;`
+- Execute command: `CREATE DATABASE bluesteeldb;`
+- Execute command: `GRANT ALL PRIVILEGES ON DATABASE bluesteeldb TO bluesteeluser;`
+- Execute command: `SET effective_cache_size TO '1000 MB';`
+- Quit the shell with: `\q`
+- Import data with: `psql bluesteeldb < data_dump.sql`

 ## Contributing ##